Oviraptor: Feeding

-When first described in 1924 by Osborn, Oviraptor was originally presumed to have been ovivarous—an organism that has an egg-based diet—life-style, based on the association of the holotype with a nest thought to belong to Protoceratops.
+When first described in 1924 by Osborn, Oviraptor was originally presumed to have been ovivorous—an organism that has an egg-based diet—based on the association of the holotype with a nest thought to belong to Protoceratops.
 In 1977, Barsbold proposed a crushing jaw hypothesis.
 He argued that the strength of the robust lower jaws and likely rhamphotheca (horny beak) was strong enough to break the shells of mollusks such as clams, which are found in the same geological formation as Oviraptor.
 These bones form part of the main upper jaw bone or maxilla, which converge in the middle to form a pair of prongs.
 The rhamphotheca and lower jaws together with the extension of several bones from the palate, would have made a piercing tool.
 Barsbold also suggested that oviraptorids could have had a semiaquatic life-style based on the mollusk-based diet, the high location of nasal cavities, an augmented musculature of the tail, and the greater size of the first manual digit.
 In a 1990 conference abstract, David K. Smith presented an osteological reevaluation of Oviraptor where he rejected the statements made by Barsbold.
 He found no evidence indicating a forelimb specialized in aquatic locomotion, and the jaws, rather than preserve a crushing mechanism, preserve shearing surfaces.
 As the skull is toothless, lightly built and lacks several strong muscle insertion areas, Smith suggested that leaves may have been an important part in the diet of Oviraptor.
 However, in 1995, Norell and colleagues reported the fragmented remains of a lizard in the body cavity of the holotype specimen, suggesting that Oviraptor was partially carnivorous.

 In 2008, Stig Olav K. Jansen compared the skull of several oviraptorid species to those of birds and turtles to investigate which properties can predict a rhamphotheca.
 He found the lower jaws of oviraptorids to be very similar to those of parrots, and the upper jaws to be more similar to those of turtles.
-Based on these observations, Jansen suggested that oviraptorids were omnivorous as the sharply-developed rhamphotheca together with the prominent forelimbs would have been adapted to catch and tear small prey.
+Based on these observations, Jansen suggested that oviraptorids were omnivorous as the sharply developed rhamphotheca together with the prominent forelimbs would have been adapted to catch and tear small prey.
 Moreover, the pointed projections of the palate would have contributed in holding prey.
 Jansen pointed out that a fully herbivorous diet in oviraptorids seems unlikely as they lacked flat and wide tomia (cutting edges of the mandibles) to chew, and were unable to move the lower jaws sideways.
 However, he considered the lower jaws strong enough to have at least crushed elements like eggs, nuts or other hard seeds.